davenquinn/xenoliths/paper/text/figure-captions.md

 fault within the area of Salinian nappes.

 ##microscope-images

-Optical petrographic images (2.5 mm wide field of view) showing characteristic textures found in the Crystal Knob sample set.
+Optical petrographic images (2.5 mm wide field of view) showing characteristic textures of the xenolith samples and basaltic host.
-(a) shows sample CK-D2, with the edge of a cumulate xenolith composed of equant olivine (ol) grains at ~200 µm characteristic scale, set against a host lava groundmass containing <100 µm phenocrysts of olivine, pyroxene, and plagioclase feldspar.
+(a) shows sample CK-D2, with the edge of a cumulate xenolith composed of equant
+    olivine (ol) grains (~200 µm characteristic scale) set against a host lava groundmass containing <100 µm phenocrysts of olivine, pyroxene, and plagioclase feldspar.
 (b) shows the spinel lherzolite sample CK-4 with >2 mm olivine, orthopyroxene (opx), clinopyroxene (cpx), and spinel (sp). (c) shows sample CK-D2, with a single large orthopyroxene crystal with augite exsolution lamellae and containing an olivine inclusion juxtaposed against dunite cumulate